-Do you measure your business’s sales conversion rate?
+Here’s a question for you – do you routinely measure your business’s sales conversion rate?
 (That is the percentage of “shoppers” interested in your products or services that actually go on to buy from you.)
 If so, is it as high as you would like it to be?
 The chances are that, for most businesses, there is room for improvement in this area.
 If you are spending money on advertising and marketing to effectively buy prospective customers and not then converting those prospects into buying customers, you are wasting money.

-Many businesses however are nervous of offering a cast-iron guarantee for their goods or services because they fear that a large percentage of their customers will take them up on it, and therefore it will cost them a lot of time and money.
+Many businesses however are nervous of offering a cast-iron guarantee for their goods or services because they worry that a large percentage of their customers will take them up on it.
+If this were the case, it could end up costing them a lot of time and money.
 But if you don’t believe yourself that you have a great product or service, and show your confidence in your product by offering a guarantee, how can you expect your customers to believe in it?